marcy-terui/jeffy/README.md

 Mainly, focusing on three things.

 - Logging: Providing easy to see JSON format logging, auto logging as a decorator for capturing events and responses and errors, configurable to inject additional attributes what you want to see to logs.
+- Decorators: To save time to implement common things for Lambda functions, providing some useful decorators.
 - Tracing: Traceable events within related functions and AWS services with generating and passing `correlation_id`.
-- Decorators: To save time to implement common things for Lambda functions, providing some useful decorators.
+- Environment Variables: You can define configuration for Jeffy via Environment Variables of Lambda.

 # TOC